"I AM ABLE"

 APRICOT AMBER ALE | 7.5% ABV

 In the late 1600's, John Locke had a "crazy" idea: maybe we're all born with the same blank mind, and it's our life experiences that truly define who we are.
 At the time, this was a radical idea, as one's bloodline was thought to be the key factor in determining defining one's life (ie: Divine Right of Kings).
 He coined the term "Tabula Rasa;" Latin for "Blank Slate."

 He then fled England, banished for his thoughts.
 His idea, however, grew to inspire our Founding Fathers, resulting in the American Revolution.

 An Amber style ale that is delicately balanced with caramel, honey and fruit flavors that give it a strong, pronounced amber color.
 It is designed to confuse the senses while warming the soul.
 Tabula Rasa is in a category all its own.

-**Available every winter; released New Years Eve.
+**Released New Years Eve.

 WEEKDAYS: 4p - 8p

 31 COLUMBIA CIRCLE, MERRIMACK NH | 1(844) 2BE-ABLE

 We built a place that represents us, our company and our journey; a place we enjoy sharing beer and stories with fellow Able individuals.

 Prior to prohibition, every local area had a butcher, a grocer, a baker, and among many other things, a brewer.
 Community brewers were very common; many hosted tasting rooms where locals could come try their wares and fill growlers with their favorites to share with friends and family.
 Prohibition ended all of those local breweries, and it has been a several-decades long journey back to where community brewers are commonplace in NH.
 With this in mind, we designed our facility to include a pre-prohibition style Ale Room; a place you can come enjoy our beer right where it's made, poured by the people who make it.